 - If you’ll be paying for your postage at the Post Office, you can save time by printing your own customs form at home using our Customs Form Online tool.

 - Otherwise, you can bring your package to the Post Office, fill out Form PS 2976-R, and give it to the USPS retail associate so they can create and print your customs form.

 When you fill out a customs form, you’ll make a list of what you’re sending, including how much each item is worth and its weight.
+There are also new requirements for providing more-detailed descriptions of contents in packages sent to countries that follow European Union (EU) customs rules.
 The receiving country may open and inspect your package, so you need to be accurate.
 You can see more information on our Customs Forms page.

 提示：The only time you don’t need a customs form is when you send nonnegotiable documents (like letters or other papers with no cash value) weighing under 15.994 oz using First-Class Mail International® service.